 Anacofer is Mexico's national fertilizer industry association.
-Founded in 2002, originally as an association of fertilizer importers, the name of the association was changed in 2012 to fertilizer industry.
-The association's main mission is to increase encompass the whole fertilizer value chain, including producers. importers, traders, distributors and retailers,
+Founded in 2002, originally as an association of fertilizer importers, the name of the association was changed in 2012 to encompass the whole fertilizer value chain, including producers, importers, traders, distributors and retailers.